maidsafe/sn_browser/README.md

 ```bash
 $ yarn run burnthemall
 ```

 This will remove your node_modules, and do the full install, rebuild, build SAFE Authenticator and package processes for you. `yarn start` should work afterwards.

 ## License

-SAFE Browser is a lightly modified fork of the [beaker browser](https://www.beakerbrowser.com/).
+SAFE Browser is a lightly modified fork of the [Beaker Browser](https://www.beakerbrowser.com/).

 Modified MIT as per the [BeakerLicense](https://github.com/maidsafe/safe_browser/blob/master/BEAKER_LICENSE.md)